Fighting rages in two key eastern Ukrainian cities

 Kremlin spokesman Dmitry Peskov said Russian troops have succeeded in their main stated task of protecting civilians in the separatist-controlled areas.

-Russia controls almost one-fifth of the country, Ukrainian President Volodymyr Zelenskyy said this week.
-But Zelenskyy remained defiant in a video message marking 100 days of war.
+Russia controls almost one-fifth of the country, Zelenskyy said this week.
+But the president remained defiant in a video message marking 100 days of war.

 “We have defended Ukraine for 100 days already,” he said.
 "Victory will be ours!”